 Data dashboards are one of the best innovations in business intelligence of all time.

 But what are data dashboards?
-What is a common data dashboard definition?
+What is a common definition?

-In a nutshell, data dashboards display aggregated information in a visual and understandable way.
-A data dashboard gives you a comprehensive overview of a company, business department, process or project in relation to achieving specific objectives, that are measured by Key Performance Indicators (KPIs).
+In a nutshell, they display aggregated information in a visual and understandable way.
+They give you a comprehensive overview of a company, business department, process or project in relation to achieving specific objectives, that are measured by Key Performance Indicators (KPIs).
 They give you easy and immediate access to actionable analytics that can affect the bottom line of your company.
 To understand why business dashboards are so important, it’s helpful to look at the world without them – aka “the old way.”

 Legacy Data Solutions